 Sometimes it was yelling out or kicking.
 Other times I would wake up after feeling movement and find he was standing on the bed trying to work with what reminded me of control buttons, invisible on the ceiling.

-How in the world this over 6’5″ man detoured the ceiling fan that was going every night continuously amazed me.
+How this over 6’5″ man detoured the ceiling fan that was going on every night continuously amazed me.

-Other times he was walking around not only the bedroom but the rest of the house, looking for someone although I never caught his name.
+Other times he was walking around the bedroom and the rest of the house, looking for someone, although I never caught his name.

-Other times he would wake me up and grab me and curse at me.
+Other times, he would wake me up, grab me, and curse at me.
 Scared me to death!

-I mean, getting woke up out of the blue and finding this pod person standing over you and cussing you, doesn’t say “Good morning star shine!”
+Getting woke up out of the blue and finding this pod person standing over you and cussing you doesn’t say, “Good morning, sunshine!”

-The hitting and the kicking was just about too much for me.
+The hitting and the kicking were just about too much for me.

 I knew he couldn’t help it.
-I haven’t had a good night’s sleep since then and it’s been over three years.
+I haven’t slept well since then, and it’s been over three years.

 I installed baby gates near any stairs, child locks on doorknobs, and missed enough sleep that I will be seventy before I get caught back up.

-I guess in the short amount of time we have had to spend with each other, I am so desperate for time with him that even grocery shopping allows me to feel like he is with me.
+In the short amount of time, we have spent with each other, I am so desperate for time with him that even grocery shopping allows me to feel like he is with me.

-Some places he gets irritable and cranky, other places where people start bumping into him, he flips out and starts cussing.
+In some places, he gets irritable and cranky; in other places, where people start bumping into him, he flips out and starts cussing.

-Sometimes he just gets so bad I get embarrassed, and he ends up leaving and I end up by myself on the verge of tears.
+Sometimes he gets so bad I get embarrassed, and he ends up leaving, and I end up by myself on the verge of tears.

-At one store, security was actually called on him because they thought he was threatening me.
+At one store, security was called on him because they thought he was threatening me.

-He, on the other hand, would rather stay home, letting me face the questions of “Mom, how come we can’t go here or there” and then try to explain that places like that upset Daddy or simply that we will go another time.
+On the other hand, he would rather stay home, letting me face the questions of “Mom, how come we can’t go here or there” and then try to explain that places like that upset Daddy or simply that we will go another time.